jdrouet/normal-it/readme.md

 ## Why?

 This library is inspired by [Normalizr](https://github.com/paularmstrong/normalizr) and comes with an improvement of the relational point of view.
+What does it do more than `normalizr`?
+With `normal-it` you can normalize and denormalize entities in a relational way, including `hasMany` and `hasManyThrough` relations.

 ## Quick Start